 Since it was founded, the Society has worked in association with the Anglican Diocese of New Westminster, which has provided funding and grant money to the camp throughout the years.

-In the fall of 2014, a settlement agreement has been reached between the Society and the Diocese of New Westminster in order to settle the debt to the Diocese, which goes back some 30+ years.
+In the fall of 2014, a settlement agreement was reached between the Society and the Diocese of New Westminster in order to settle the debt to the Diocese, which went back some 30+ years.

-The Camp Artaban Society ran three weeks of summer camping in summer of 2016, with plans for more in 2017.
+The Camp Artaban Society runs several weeks of summer camping.
 The site is avaliable for rentals by parishes and groups.

 For more information, and registration for summer camps, please see the website for Camp Artaban.

 To connect directly with the Camp Artaban Society, simply fill out the form below.